 Length of rotation: 1 month required

-Faculty: Antony Shrimpton PhD, Director, Shengle Zhang, MD
+Faculty: Antony Shrimpton PhD, - CP Director; Shengle Zhang, MD - AP Director; Wei Song, MD - Assistant AP Director

 During this rotation, residents familiarize themselves with the principles and performance of, and gain practical experience in the use of, techniques and interpretation of currently performed molecular genetic and molecular oncology tests, and in the management of a Molecular Pathology Laboratory.
 Residents will also learn basic principles of molecular biology through participation in signing out of genetic and oncologic reports.
 By the end of this rotation, residents should be comfortable in their ability to interpret results generated using molecular techniques used in clinical laboratory testing, including: DNA isolation/preparation, restriction endonuclease digestion of DNA, gel electrophoresis, southern-blot and dot blot hybridiz ation and polymerase chain reaction (PCR) including real time-PCR.